The Ultimate Guide to Iconic Rolex Dress Watches

 Rolex Oyster Perpetual

 With a history that dates back to the 1930s, the Rolex Oyster Perpetual is one of the brand’s longest running collections.
 And because of its longevity, there’s an abundance of styles to choose from for both men and women.
-Though the Oyster Perpetual is a time-only Rolex, there are a handful of sizes ranging from 39mm down to 24mm and material choices include steel, two-tone yellow gold and steel, as well as gold shell.
-However, similar to the Air-King, the brand only offers current Oyster Perpetual watches in stainless steel and has positioned this particular dress watch as an everyday entry-level Rolex.
+Though the Oyster Perpetual is a time-only Rolex, there are a handful of sizes ranging from 39mm down to 24mm.
+And, material choices include steel, two-tone yellow gold and steel, as well as gold shell.
+However, similar to the Air-King, the brand only offers current Oyster Perpetual watches in stainless steel.
+It’s also positioned this particular dress watch as an everyday entry-level Rolex.

-The two main characteristics of the Rolex Oyster Perpetual watches are that they are waterproof thanks to the Oyster case and that they are automatic timepieces running on perpetual mechanical movements.
+The two main characteristics of the Rolex Oyster Perpetual watches are that they are water resistant, thanks to the Oyster case.
+Also, that they are automatic timepieces running on perpetual mechanical movements.

 Rolex Oysterdate Precision

 The Oysterdate Precision is somewhat of an anomaly in Rolex’s archives of dress watches.
 Manufactured from the 1950s until the 1980s, the Oysterdate is, in fact, a manual-wound watch.
-Furthermore, it is not COSC-certified, explaining the use of “Precision” on the dial rather than the ubiquitous “Superlative Chronometer Officially Certified” label.
+Furthermore, it is not COSC-certified.
+It explains the use of “Precision” on the dial rather than the ubiquitous “Superlative Chronometer Officially certified” label.